Eigenspectrum Analysis of Neural Networks without Aspect Ratio Bias: Introduction

 \section{Introduction}

 Random Matrix Theory (RMT) has long been used as a foundational tool in multiple research domains~\citep{guhr_random-matrix_1998, tulino_random_2004, bai2010spectral, tao2012topics, nadakuditi2012graph} and has now been applied to providing precise characterizations of neural networks (NNs)~\citep{pennington_nonlinear_2017,dobriban2018high, adlam2020neural, mei2022generalization, hastie2022surprises, hu2022universality, ba2022high, couillet2022rmt, derezinski2020exact}.
-Among several emerging topics in this field, Heavy-Tailed Self-Regularization (HT-SR)~\citep{martin2021implicit, martin2019htsr, martin2019traditional,martin2021trends} Theory has been gaining significant attention.
-Unlike conventional RMT approaches, HT-SR Theory focuses on studying weight matrices of DNNs with strongly correlated elements, a typical characteristic of well-trained, practical DNNs.
-The essence of HT-SR theory is that the weight matrices of well-trained DNNs are strongly correlated, and that leads to heavy-tailed (HTed) ESDs~\citep{martin2021implicit}.
-Analyzing these HT ESDs provides valuable insights into the quality of trained models, which provides methods and techniques for model diagnostics and model training.
-For example,~\citet{martin2021implicit} show that one can locate undertrained layers by finding weight matrices with less HTed ESDs, which provides useful metrics for model ranking, comparison and selection~\citep{martin2021trends,yang2023generalization}.
+Among several emerging topics in this field, Heavy-Tailed Self-Regularization (HT-SR)~\citep{martin2021implicit, martin2019htsr,martin2021trends} Theory has been gaining significant attention.
+Unlike conventional RMT studies, HT-SR Theory focuses on studying weight matrices with strongly correlated elements, a typical characteristic of well-trained, practical DNNs.
+These strong correlations lead to heavy-tailed (HTed) ESDs~\citep{martin2021implicit}.
+Analyzing these HT ESDs provides valuable insights into the quality of trained models, enabling both model diagnostics and improvements in model training.
+For example,~\citet{martin2021implicit} show that one can locate undertrained layers by finding weight matrices with less HTed ESDs, which provides useful metrics for model selection and ranking~\citep{martin2021trends,yang2023generalization}.
 Furthermore, one can use a larger learning rate on the undertrained layers~\citep{zhou2024temperature}, which provides an empirically successful training method to balance these layers with other, more well-trained ones.
 This technique has been developed into a general approach to improve test accuracy, training efficiency, and model interpretability in various applications, such as image classification~\citep{zhou2024temperature}, LLM model pruning~\citep{lu2024alphapruning}, and SciML model training and fine-tuning~\citep{liu2024model,liu2025lift}.